5 Exit Survey Questions to Reduce Employee Turnover

 Tips to keep in mind:

-- Look at the bigger picture first.
+Look at the bigger picture first.
 What’s the company’s story, and how does it relate to the reality of the exit survey responses?
 Don’t focus on details without establishing an overview.
-Exit survey data can provide a more accurate overall picture of the company, so before delving into specific questions, assess the data in its entirety.
+Exit survey data can provide a more accurate overall picture of the company, so before examining individual questions, assess the data in its entirety.

-- Establish an analysis frequency that works for your organization.
+Establish an analysis frequency that works for your organization.
 Larger businesses with more turnover may need a monthly summary of exit survey data.
-Smaller organizations may prefer an annual or bi-annual report with enough quantitative data for accurate storytelling.
+Organizations with lower turnover volume may conduct quarterly analysis rather than monthly reviews, provided the data set is large enough to draw statistically meaningful conclusions.
 Having a structure for using the data is important – without that structure, important questions may go unanswered.

 Throughout your analysis, read qualitative feedback when considering improvements.
 When employees provide open, honest feedback about why they’re leaving – in their own words – you’ll certainly want to pay attention.